jkarolczak/time-series-anomalies/README.md

 # Anomaly detection in time series

-For detailed description of problem, dataset, proposed approach adn results see `report.ipynb`.
+For a detailed description of the problem, dataset, proposed approach and the results see `report.ipynb`.